bryan405/Insurance-Claim-Intelligence-End-to-End-Analysis-Machine-Learning-Prediction/README.md

 ### [Download the app video](https://github.com/bryan405/Insurance-Claim-Intelligence-End-to-End-Analysis-Machine-Learning-Prediction/blob/788b9dbcfe479288bdfa71e3bd556966e7d5e3e0/folder/mp4.mp4)
 The page opens with a title and a one-line instruction, followed by a single form split into two columns so every field is visible without scrolling
 ![image alt](https://github.com/bryan405/Insurance-Claim-Intelligence-End-to-End-Analysis-Machine-Learning-Prediction/blob/3725f59f23e6b00bbb31b26bb2d164c52d29d421/folder/Table_App_Input_Fields1.png)
+Every range is capped to what the model actually learned from - the app won't accept a BMI of 5 or a fifth region, because the model has no reliable basis for predicting outside the data it was trained on.
+That's a deliberate safety rail, not a missing feature.